-NPDC holds six resource consents in relation to the NPWWTP the details of which are summarised in the table below.
+NPDC holds six resource consents the details of which are summarised in the table below.
 Summaries of the conditions attached to each permit are set out in Section 3 of this report.

 A summary of the various consent types issued by the Council is included in Appendix I, as are copies of all permits held by the Company during the period under review.